 Japanese Boxwood shrubs most often require nitrogen more than any other nutrient.
 Nitrogen helps the plant grow its pretty green leaves, which in turn work to create energy for the plant.
 Nitrogen is often depleted in residential soils.
 Here are some natural ways to increase nitrogen in your shrub’s soil.

 The Japanese boxwood will look at its best if it undergoes annual shearing, and it responds very well to pruning.
-Make sure your pruning tools are sharp and clean prior to trimming.
-For best results, use handheld pruners/secateurs and perhaps a shape form to guide in the shaping process.
+Make sure your pruning tools are sharp and clean prior to trimming a sheared hedge.
+For best results, use handheld pruners/secateurs or proper hedge shears and perhaps a shape form to guide in the shaping process.
 Some gardeners make guide forms for topiary-style boxwoods out of chicken wire or metal hardware cloth mesh.

 Japanese Boxwood shrubs and hedges are best pruned in late spring.
 Let the plant come out of dormancy and put on an initial flush of light green growth, and then trim it back to encourage side shoots to grow.
 This will help create a densely-branched form.
 It’s best to avoid heavy shearing in the fall.
 Otherwise, the new growth that sprouts might not have enough time before the frost to harden off.